www.kevinrdshepherd.info

 Alex Walker

-Alex Walker is strongly associated with New Findhorn Directions, having been the managing director of that enterprise.
-He insisted that “a major task is to marry business and spirituality,” a theme evocative of the “Spiritual Businessman” role attributed to Francois Duquesne, who had been the Foundation leader in the early 1980s after the retirement of Peter Caddy.
-(See Carol Riddell, The Findhorn Community, 1991, pp. 223, 269ff., 88-9).
+Alex Walker is strongly associated with New Findhorn Directions, having become the managing director of that enterprise.
+He insisted that “a major task is to marry business and spirituality,” a theme evocative of the “Spiritual Businessman” role attributed to Francois Duquesne, the Foundation leader in the early 1980s after the retirement of Peter Caddy (Carol Riddell, The Findhorn Community, 1991, pp. 223, 269ff., 88-9).
 Walker cultivated the long-term profile of a management consultant.

 The presumed “spiritual work” is viewed by critics as an exercise in economic gains and losses.
-The insidious promotionalism encouraged by Walker and other Foundation celebrities has presented the Findhorn Foundation in such glowing terms as “demonstrating a way of life in conscious co-operation with God.”
-Another exalted description favoured by this organisation was “a centre of spiritual service in co-creation with nature.”
+The insidious promotionalism, encouraged by Walker and other Foundation celebrities, has presented the Findhorn Foundation in such glowing terms as “demonstrating a way of life in conscious co-operation with God.”
+Another exalted description, favoured by this organisation, was “a centre of spiritual service in co-creation with nature.”
 A description favoured in 2005 was “a centre of spiritual education.”
-There has been an elaborate promotion of NGO status associated with the UN Department of Public Information, who were repeatedly invoked over the years by the “intentional community.”
-They currently describe themselves as "a unique spiritual community" (2009).
+An elaborate promotion of NGO status was in accompaniment, associated with the UN Department of Public Information, repeatedly invoked over the years by the “intentional community” at Findhorn.
+In 2009, the Foundation described themselves as "a unique spiritual community."

 Kate Thomas

-The mood of evasion is contagious.
+The mood of evasion proved contagious.
 Eric Franciscus was one of the management personnel notorious amongst dissidents.
-He gained the reputation of a dictatorial bully, and his very revealing conversation with the dissident Kate Thomas is preserved intact on a tape recording dating to 1994.
-The verbal and behavioural excesses of Franciscus were amongst the drawbacks mentioned in a critical account that was submitted in the form of a complaint to another organisation closely associated with the Findhorn Foundation.
+He gained the reputation of a dictatorial bully.
+His very revealing conversation with the dissident Kate Thomas is preserved intact on a tape recording dating to 1994.
+The verbal and behavioural excesses of Franciscus were amongst the drawbacks mentioned in a critical account submitted, in the form of a complaint, to another organisation closely associated with the Findhorn Foundation.

-The so-called Scientific and Medical Network (SMN) are known to have encouraged the assimilation of Findhorn Foundation subscribers and concepts, especially via the Wrekin Trust Forum (University for Spirit Forum), a body which is likewise intimately related to David Lorimer, who has the widespread repute of being an impresario of “alternative” conferences and workshops.
+The so-called Scientific and Medical Network (SMN) are known to have encouraged the assimilation of Findhorn Foundation subscribers and concepts, especially via the Wrekin Trust [and the failed University for Spirit Forum], a body which is likewise intimately related to David Lorimer, an impresario of "alternative" conferences and workshops.

 David Lorimer

-Lorimer and other members of the SMN are enthusiastic about themes like “near death experience.”
-Critics say that such themes are no excuse or justification for failure to extend due responses in the epistolary dimension.
+Lorimer and other members of the SMN were enthusiastic about themes like “near death experience.”
+Critics say that such themes are no excuse, or justification, for failure to extend due responses in the epistolary dimension.
 There are too many pastimes of exchequer value in the activities and outreach of such evasive organisations.
-See further the Letter of Complaint to David Lorimer (2005).

 Long before 2001, the Findhorn Foundation had failed dismally in their proclaimed economic prowess.
 The replacement management team at first gave the impression that the problems had been rectified.
-A superficial strategy was used to preserve the propagandist image of inviolability, more especially because NGO status was achieved in 1997.
+A superficial strategy preserved the propagandist image of inviolability.
+NGO status was achieved in 1997, an event remaining in strong question.

-Local observers like Dr. Winifred Ewing MSP were very sceptical of how such a distinction had been achieved.
+Local observers, like Dr. Winifred Ewing MSP, were very sceptical.
+How had the NGO distinction been achieved?
 The details were very difficult to penetrate.
-The smooth promotionalist jargon gave the impression that NGO status was a natural outcome of great holistic achievements.
+Smooth promotionalist jargon gave the impression that NGO status was a natural outcome of great holistic achievements.
 The economic malaise was carefully concealed from public view.
 The UN Department of Public Information became the major publicity prop for the imagined prowess that was effectively bankrupt and so heavily supported by donations.

 In 2001 the duplicit image was shattered.
-The extensive debt of £800,000 was now impossible to conceal.
-This would represent a small sum to a large organisation, but the Foundation had never become an economic giant.
-Lost to open view, though well known to dissidents, was the influential factor of an increased salary structure that was so very much desired by the new “executive” personnel.
+The extensive debt of (at least) £800,000 was now impossible to conceal.
+This would represent a small sum to a large organisation.
+However, the Findhorn Foundation had never become an economic giant.
+Lost to open view, though well known to dissidents, was the influential factor of an increased salary structure so very much desired by the new “executive” personnel.
 In former times, the Foundation staff had lived on pittances, a dearth possibly more suited to their proclaimed spiritual expertise that was doubted by critical observers.

-Yet Director Craig Gibsone changed this situation irreversibly at circa 1990.
-Not only did Gibsone tenaciously sponsor Grof Transpersonal Training Inc., but he also wanted an income that more resembled the Grof purse than anything evocative of renunciate values.
-Gibsone toyed with Mahayana Buddhism, but was never a world-renouncing monk.
+Director Craig Gibsone changed this situation irreversibly at circa 1990.
+Not only did Gibsone tenaciously sponsor Grof Transpersonal Training Inc., he also wanted an income more resembling the Grof purse than anything evocative of renunciate values.
+Gibsone, who toyed with Mahayana Buddhism, was never a world-renouncing monk.

-Dissidents have expressed the view that the economic malaise was in part caused by the desire of Foundation staff for increased salaries; these innovations soaked up funding, but were consonant with the capitalist agenda of such an influential management consultant as Alex Walker.
-In this extreme “old age” atmosphere, the hapless communal assets of the Findhorn Foundation were privatised during the 1990s.
-Such factors contributed to an axis of operation that was in no way different from the prevailing capitalism in the outside world.
-The sphere of “spiritual business” was geared to balance sheets, revenues, donations, and the annual commercial programme of misleading “workshops” in pop-mysticism and alternative therapy.
+Dissidents stated that the economic malaise was in part caused by the desire of Foundation staff for increased salaries; these innovations soaked up funding.
+Increases were consonant with the capitalist agenda of such an influential management consultant as Alex Walker.
+In this calculating atmosphere, the hapless communal assets of the Findhorn Foundation were privatised during the 1990s.
+Such factors contributed to an axis of operation in no way different from the prevailing capitalism of the outside world.
+The sphere of “spiritual business” was geared to balance sheets, revenues, donations, plus the annual commercial programme of misleading “workshops” in pop-mysticism and alternative therapy.

 Findhorn Ecovillage

 Another form of commercial activity was invented in the form of “eco-houses.”
-Critics say that this subject was invested with elaborate mythologies serving to conceal much of what was really happening.
-The “ecovillage” concept can easily be distorted and even abused.
-In 1997 the neighbouring territory known as Dunelands was purchased by a number of Foundation members.
-The new acquisition of land adjoined the location known as The Park (near Findhorn village), where the Universal Hall was situated.
-Dissidents have said rather pointedly that the investors made the most of this expansionist opportunity.
+Critics describe this subject as being invested with elaborate mythologies serving to conceal too much of what was really happening.
+The “ecovillage” concept can easily be distorted and abused.
+In 1997, the neighbouring territory known as Dunelands was purchased by a number of Foundation members.
+This new acquisition of land adjoined the location known as The Park (near Findhorn village), where the Universal Hall was situated.
+The investors made the most of this expansionist opportunity.

 Even some Foundation members were puzzled by the soaring prices of “eco-houses” over the years.
 Yes, these dwellings certainly did have features that can be identified with the ecological incentive.
-However, they were also part of a commercial trend that catered to affluent subscribers who were not necessarily always well informed about what was supposedly in progress.
-It was observed, for instance, that people who purchased eco-houses tended to want a substantial return upon resale.
-There are now over fifty of these dwellings, varying from the basic "barrel houses” to rather more elaborate abodes that have been compared to a luxury housing estate.
+However, they were also part of a commercial trend catering to affluent subscribers.
+People who purchased eco-houses tended to want a substantial return upon resale.
+There were over fifty of these dwellings by 2010, varying from the basic "barrel houses” to rather more elaborate abodes compared to a luxury housing estate.
 While simplicity is an apparent keynote of the former, a degree of affluence hallmarks the latter.
+The days of low income caravan tenants were over.

-The commercial overtones of the buzzword “sustainability” became notorious amongst critics.
-Craig Gibsone was a major innovator in this direction, presiding over commercial “ecology” workshops that were promoted with the customary exuberance (or spiel) in the annual brochures for an affluent international clientele.
-Grof Transpersonal Training had fallen from favour, and sustainability was the new ploy for income.
+Commercial overtones of the Foundation buzzword “sustainability” became notorious amongst critics.
+Craig Gibsone was a major innovator in this direction, presiding over “ecology” workshops promoted and sold with customary exuberance (or spiel) in the annual brochures designed for an affluent international clientele.
+Grof Transpersonal Training had fallen from favour.
+Sustainability was the new ploy for income.

 The Foundation annual commercial brochures were and are all about the economic factor, whatever the minor thematics varying from A Course in Miracles to neoshamanism.
-The workshops and courses were widely known to be expensive, but this discrepant factor was offset by declarations to the effect that spiritual education was endorsed by the Dept of Public Information, indelibly associated with NGO status.
+The workshops and courses were widely known to be expensive.
+This discrepant factor was offset by declarations to the effect that spiritual education was endorsed by the Department of Public Information, indelibly associated with NGO status.

-Proliferating business drives within the community gave the impression of entirely separate enterprises to superficial scrutiny, though a convergent impulse is evident.
+Proliferating business drives within the community gave the impression, to superficial scrutiny, of comprising entirely separate enterprises.
+However, a convergent impulse was evident in this programme.
 For instance, Duneland Ltd appeared as a separate concern to Eco Village Ltd and the Findhorn Foundation.
-Close analysts kept track of the complexities.
+Close analysts kept track of the integral complexities.

-“The leading director and founder of Duneland Ltd is John Talbott, who is also founder and leading director of Eco-Village Ltd” (Greenaway, op. cit., p.
-346).
-Application for the latter enterprise was accepted by Moray Council in 1997, shortly before Duneland Ltd was announced (ibid., p.
-115).
-Greenaway reports that Talbott (a major celebrity of the Foundation) had asserted that The Park and the bordering ecovillage “are one and the same” (ibid., p.
-346).
+“The leading director and founder of Duneland Ltd is John Talbott, who is also founder and leading director of Eco-Village Ltd” (Greenaway 2003:346).
+Application for the latter enterprise was accepted by Moray Council in 1997, shortly before Duneland Ltd was announced (ibid:115).
+Greenaway reports how Talbott (a major celebrity of the Foundation) asserted that The Park and the bordering ecovillage “are one and the same” (ibid:346).
 This factor of geographical identity tends to support Greenaway’s description of “the Findhorn Foundation conglomerate,” a phrase used to specify the overlapping business activities of this disputed community.

-Only a few years after the 2001-2002 debt crisis, the distressed community was in receipt of large donations and subsidies that served to cover up the earlier disasters.
-The problems were no longer referred to in the ongoing promotional literature and press disclosures.
-The discernible spur for the new economic input was the link with UNITAR, so assiduously cultivated by Craig Gibsone and yet other celebrities in the ecovillage team.
+Only a few years after the 2001-2002 debt crisis, the distressed community was in receipt of large donations and subsidies serving to cover up the earlier disasters.
+The problems were no longer mentioned in the ongoing promotional literature and press disclosures.
+The discernible spur for the new economic input was the desired link with UNITAR, so assiduously cultivated by Craig Gibsone and other celebrities in the ecovillage team.

 Angus Robertson MP

-It is clear that the ecovillage team were anxious to enlist the support of Angus Robertson, MP for Moray, who became sympathetic to their cause after Dr. Winifred Ewing retired from her political role in 2003.
+The ecovillage team were evidently anxious to enlist the support of Angus Robertson, MP for Moray, who became sympathetic to their cause after Dr. Winifred Ewing retired from her political role in 2003.
 To quote here from my Letter to the Home Office (2006):

-The ecovillage celebrities implied as the prime movers in the UNITAR liaison are Craig Gibsone, his wife May East, Alex Walker, John Talbott, Michael Shaw, and Jonathan Dawson.
+The ecovillage celebrities, implied as the prime movers in the UNITAR liaison, are Craig Gibsone, his wife May East, Alex Walker, John Talbott, Michael Shaw, and Jonathan Dawson.
 They influenced Robertson, who in turn produced a political effect upon Moray Council.
-The culminating public relations tactic of the Findhorn Foundation in 2006 involved “lying low” for several months in the face of some criticism, though their dormant publicity vehicle was dramatically reactivated in September with the news of the coup engineered at Geneva via the collaboration of Moray Council.
+The culminating public relations tactic of the Findhorn Foundation, in 2006, involved “lying low” for several months in the face of some criticism.
+Their dormant publicity vehicle was dramatically reactivated in September, with news of the coup engineered at Geneva via the collaboration of Moray Council.

-Practically all of this passed unnoticed to general view, save for the end result, and the Scottish Executive were entirely dependent upon what they were subsequently told by the chief mediators in this scheme.
+Practically all of this passed unnoticed to general view, save for the end result.
+The Scottish Executive were entirely dependent upon what they were subsequently told by the chief mediators in this scheme.
 UNITAR remained a distant and largely inscrutable Continental mechanism of endorsement, even to Scottish ministers of high standing.

 l to r: Craig Gibsone, May East, Jonathan Dawson, Michael Shaw

-The Findhorn Foundation ecovillage project to secure CIFAL status required some length of time to implement, and depended crucially upon the assisting parties named.
+The Findhorn Foundation ecovillage project to secure CIFAL status required some length of time to implement, being crucially dependent upon the assisting parties named.
 All warnings and public complaints were ignored.
 By gaining UNITAR sanction for the twelfth CIFAL centre on their territory, the Findhorn Foundation moved from the downside economic position to one of prestige advantage for gaining further donations and subsidies.
-The additional economic benefits coveted by Moray Council (via UN connections) were allowed to obscure the precise situation of what the Findhorn Foundation had been doing for many years in their commercial workshop programme and other activities.
+The envisaged economic benefits, coveted by Moray Council (via UN connections), were allowed to obscure the precise nature of what the Findhorn Foundation had been doing for many years in their commercial workshop programme and other activities.

-Critical observers subsequently took close note of the fact that CIFAL Findhorn operates as a separate business within the Findhorn Foundation “conglomerate” of commercial enterprises.
-CIFAL Findhorn Company Ltd has not convinced critics that a viable or intrinsic ecological role is being demonstrated in the disputed situation.
-The charges made to subscribers (private and official) attending CIFAL Findhorn training programmes are substantial, and tend to underline the business concept involved.
+Critical observers subsequently concluded that CIFAL Findhorn operated amiably within the Findhorn Foundation "conglomerate" of commercial enterprises.
+CIFAL Findhorn Company Ltd did not convince sceptics that a viable ecological role was being demonstrated in the disputed situation.
+The charges made to subscribers (private and official) attending CIFAL Findhorn Ltd training programmes were substantial, tending very much to underline the business concept involved.

-While the ecological content of these programmes seems applicable, some observers query the daily rate of charges, varying in 2008 between £100-145.
-Therewas a slight reduction for two days at £190-270.
-Three day attendance has been listed at £280-405.
-Some seminars have been restricted to 30 people or less, and obviously the scope of financial advantage is then limited.
-Yet critics call the phenomenon ecobiz, especially as such subscriber events accompany the commercial “workshops” in sustainability that are chiefly associated with Craig Gibsone (see 2.8 below).
+While the ecological content of these programmes seemed applicable, some observers queried the daily rate of charges, varying in 2008 between £100-145.
+There was a slight reduction for two days at £190-270.
+Three day attendance was listed at £280-405.
+Some seminars were restricted to 30 people or less; obviously the scope of financial advantage was then limited.
+Critics called the phenomenon ecobiz, especially when these subscriber events accompanied the commercial “workshops” in sustainability, chiefly associated with Grof breathwork superstar Craig Gibsone (section 8 below).

-However, the partisan view is rather more glowing.
-Strongly associated with the Findhorn Foundation is GEN (Global Ecovillage Network), which has become a major tool in the promotionalism.
-GEN was inaugurated in 1995, and funded by Ross Jackson of Denmark, who “became wealthy by designing his own currency trading system.”
+However, the partisan view was rather more glowing.
+Strongly associated with the Findhorn Foundation was GEN (Global Ecovillage Network), becoming a major tool in the promotionalism.
+Inaugurated in 1995, GEN was funded by Ross Jackson of Denmark, who "became wealthy by designing his own currency trading system."
 In January 2005, May East promoted the related Ecovillage Designer Education to UNESCO (Paris) and UNITAR (Geneva).
-This move is reported to have secured UNITAR approval, and was the preliminary to negotiations for the CIFAL centre at Findhorn.
+This move is reported to have secured UNITAR approval, being the preliminary to negotiations for the CIFAL programme at Findhorn.

 Eileen Caddy

-That same year, the Findhorn Foundation became noted for their declared objective of being “the focal center of a network of light around the planet.”
-This exotic concept had originated with the predictions of co-founder Eileen Caddy (d.
-2006), who did not figure in the governing strategies of the community after the early phases associated with the Findhorn Bay caravan park.
-Her “new age” books continued to be a popular focus for subscribers, but the management and economic directive was vested in other bodies.
-GEN became associated with the “network of light” believed to be of divine origin.
+That same year of 2005, the Findhorn Foundation became noted for their declared objective of being “the focal center of a network of light around the planet.”
+This exotic concept had originated with the predictions of co-founder Eileen Caddy (d.2006), who did not figure in the governing strategies of the community after the early phases associated with the Findhorn Bay caravan park.
+Her “new age” books continued to be a popular focus for subscribers.
+However, the economic directive was vested in other entities.
+GEN became conveniently associated with the "network of light," believed to be of divine origin.

-GEN has asserted “a new kind of global education” for the twenty-first century.
-A key word in this project is sustainability, though one tending to be monotonous in “workshop” schemes.
-At the Findhorn Ecovillage, Jonathan Dawson became noted for outlining the “economics curriculum” of GEN. There is also said to be an ecological curriculum, a social curriculum, and a spiritual curriculum.
-Dawson became the President of GEN, and has also been described in the Findhorn Ecovillage promotionalism as “helping to establish the community’s alternative currency (the Eko),” and as teaching Applied Sustainability and Sustainable Economics up to undergraduate level.
+GEN asserted “a new kind of global education” for the twenty-first century.
+A key word in this project transpired to be sustainability, a monotonous cliche in “workshop” schemes.
+At the Findhorn ecovillage, Jonathan Dawson became noted for outlining the "economics curriculum" of GEN. There was also said to be an ecological curriculum, a social curriculum, and a spiritual curriculum.
+Dawson became the President of GEN, also being described in the Findhorn ecovillage promotionalism as “helping to establish the community’s alternative currency (the Eko)."
+Dawson taught Applied Sustainability and Sustainable Economics up to undergraduate level.

-The Findhorn Ecovillage has featured an expensive commercial programme under the rubric of Ecovillage Design Education.
-A four week course in this subject occurred in October- November 2008, and was advertised as having the endorsement of UNITAR.
+The Findhorn Ecovillage featured an expensive commercial programme under the rubric of Ecovillage Design Education.
+A four week course in this subject occurred in October- November 2008, being advertised as having the endorsement of UNITAR.
 The price tag was substantial, stipulating £1595 to £2125 depending upon low or high income of the applicant.
 A similar range applied to the charges for one week or “module” at £455 to £605.
-The device for maximal extraction is now pervasive within the Findhorn Foundation.
-The “facilitators” (an American term) of this programme included Jonathan Dawson, May East (the organiser or CEO for CIFAL Findhorn), and Michael Shaw.
-Critical observers wonder at how every subject in this sector becomes a lever for economic contributions.
+The sliding device for maximal extraction became pervasive within the Findhorn Foundation.
+The “facilitators” (an American term) of this programme included Jonathan Dawson, May East (the chief executive for CIFAL Findhorn Ltd), and Michael Shaw.
+Critical observers still wonder at how every subject in this sector becomes a lever for economic contributions.

-There is also the factor that CIFAL Findhorn and the Ecovillage are ultimately inseparable from the large array of other commercial workshops promoted by the Findhorn Foundation on the same territory.
-The content of many of these varying “workshops” is controversial, and the accusation has been lodged that clients and guests are prone to being misled and miseducated by the pop-mysticism and related themes and practices.
+CIFAL Findhorn Ltd and the ecovillage were ultimately inseparable from the large array of other commercial workshops promoted by the Findhorn Foundation on the same territory.
+Content in many of these varying “workshops” is controversial.
+Clients and guests are prone to being misled and miseducated by the pop-mysticism and related themes and practices.

-The “transformation” hype is very strong in this sector, and the Findhorn Foundation have stressed “personal and spiritual transformation” as part of their activity in being a registered educational trust (e.g., the inside back page promotion in Findhorn Foundation Courses and Workshops May-October 2004).
-Nobody is supposed to argue with this trend, supported by invocations of the UN Dept of Public Information that regularly appeared for some years in the commercial brochures of the Findhorn Foundation.
+The “transformation” hype remains strong in this sector.
+The Findhorn Foundation claimed “personal and spiritual transformation” in their activity as a registered educational trust (e.g., the inside back page promotion in Findhorn Foundation Courses and Workshops May-October 2004).
+Nobody was supposed to argue with this trend, supported by invocations of the UN Dept of Public Information, regularly appearing in the commercial brochures of the Findhorn Foundation.
+The DPI was not available for relevant consultation even by a prominent senior politician in Scotland.

-The Findhorn Foundation is attended by some associated ventures and independent charities.
-One of these has aroused criticism, namely the Shambala Retreat in Findhorn, which is in close proximity to the Foundation.
+The Findhorn Foundation is attended by associated ventures and independent charities.
+Arousing criticism was the Shambala Retreat, located at Findhorn in close proximity to the Foundation.
 In 2005, the Retreat received a substantial loan of £1.36 million from an anonymous donor “connected to the Findhorn Foundation.”
 The venture was thus able to acquire a large property in the area.
 There was some speculation about the loan or donation being influenced by the fact that leading directors of the new retreat had long-term status within the Foundation.
 Craig Gibsone was prominent in the Shambala administration.

-The Shambala Retreat has been described as an interfaith centre for healing.
-A therapy message has been detected.
-A Buddhist orientation has been claimed, though a contradictory item emanating from that new venture appeared in Rainbow Bridge, the internal magazine of the Foundation, which stated that “much of Tibetan Buddhism is outdated and not in tune with the energies of the New Age.”
+The Shambala Retreat was described as an interfaith centre for healing.
+A therapy message was detected, despite the claim of a Buddhist orientation.
+A contradictory item, emanating from that new venture, appeared in Rainbow Bridge, the internal magazine of the Foundation.
+The statement here appeared: “Much of Tibetan Buddhism is outdated and not in tune with the energies of the New Age.”
 See Update November 2005 to my Letter of Complaint to David Lorimer.
 Some commentators have accordingly described the Shambala Retreat venture in terms of “new age Buddhism.”

 Three years later, in September 2008, the Shambala Retreat for Healing and Universal Compassion gained publicity via the worldwide Maitreya Project Relic Tour.
 An article in the local press received criticism (“Buddha relics tour offers rare opportunity,” Forres Gazette, Sept.
 17, 2008, p.
 3).
 Author John P. Greenaway made clear his objections to that article in a letter to Moray Councillor John Hogg dated 30/09/08.
 Greenaway here complains that the style of reporting is too reminiscent of Findhorn Foundation marketing extravagances, as in the Gazette reference to “representatives from all the major religions and Buddhist groups will also attend.”

-The critic was similarly suspicious of subsequent photographs which appeared in the same local newspaper, one of these showing Angus Robertson MP and three Moray Councillors who were present at the unveiling of the Buddhist artefacts.
-Moray Council is not noted for a prior interest in Buddhism, and a political intention has been surmised elsewhere.
+The critic was similarly suspicious of subsequent photographs appearing in the same local newspaper, one of these showing Angus Robertson MP and three Moray Councillors who were present at the unveiling of the Buddhist artefacts.
+Moray Council is not noted for a prior interest in Buddhism.
+A political (and economic) intention was suggested.
+The Parliamentarian and councillors were ignorant of Buddhist complexities, as the critic showed.

 l to r: Dalai Lama, Chogyam Trungpa

-Greenaway has some knowledge of Buddhism, more especially the Tibetan variety, and his comments are of interest.
+Greenaway has some knowledge of Buddhism, more especially the Tibetan variety.
+His comments are of interest.
 The press report stated that many Buddhist masters had donated relics for the project under discussion, including the Dalai Lama.
 John Greenaway here objects:

-The Director of Shambala is Thomas Warrior, a close affiliate of the Findhorn Foundation.
-The press reported him as saying: “We are very excited to host the world-famous Heart Shrine Relic Tour at Shambala for the first time in Scotland....a very unique event in this day and age.”
+The Director of Shambala, namely Thomas Warrior, was a close affiliate of the Findhorn Foundation.
+The press reported him as saying: “We are very excited to host the world-famous Heart Shrine Relic Tour at Shambala for the first time in Scotland.... a very unique event in this day and age.”
 Greenaway sceptically comments:

 The critic had another grievance which he expressed quite incisively in the letter to hand:

-A third topic of grievance was broached in the Greenaway epistle on these religious matters:
+A further topic of complaint was broached in the Greenaway epistle on these religious matters:

 A rather different form of activity is also associated with the Findhorn Foundation, namely Trees For Life.
-Founded in 1981 by Alan Watson, this project was initially part of the Foundation, but became an independent charity in 1993.
-The speciality was here tree planting in Glen Affric, which became the geographical focus in 1991.
-Critic John Greenaway was appreciative of this activity and wrote that an office for this charity was retained at the Foundation property known as The Park, though Trees For Life “is technically independent of the Foundation conglomerate” (In the Shadow of the New Age, 2003, p.
+Founded in 1981 by Alan Watson, this project was initially part of the Foundation, becoming an independent charity in 1993.
+The speciality was here tree planting in Glen Affric, the geographical focus in 1991.
+Critic John Greenaway was appreciative of this activity, observing that an office for the charity was retained at the Foundation property known as The Park.
+However, Trees For Life “is technically independent of the Foundation conglomerate” (In the Shadow of the New Age, 2003, p.
 36).

 Glen Affric